winahannah/logKEY/README.md

 - Webcam capture in .png
 - Persistence function for track children's daily activities on the Internet.

-# Need to have a Kali Linux to install this software.
+# Need to have a Linux OS to install this software.

-# Step for Kali Linux before install the software (The user computer aka parent's computer)
+# To generate the software in Linux OS

 1. Clone the repository
 - $ git clone https://github.com/winahannah/logKEY.git